solarsoft0/encore-better-auth/README.md

 [![GitHub stars](https://img.shields.io/github/stars/better-auth/better-auth)](https://github.com/better-auth/better-auth/stargazers)
 </p>

+Encore BetterAuth is not compatible with BetterAuth Client due to this [issue.](https://github.com/better-auth/better-auth/issues/1655), i may provide a client patch.

 ## About the Project

 Better Auth is framework-agnostic authentication (and authorization) library for TypeScript.
 It provides a comprehensive set of features out of the box and includes a plugin ecosystem that simplifies adding advanced functionalities with minimal code in short amount of time.
 Whether you need 2FA, multi-tenant support, or other complex features.
 It lets you focus on building your actual application instead of reinventing the wheel.

 ### Why Better Auth

+Authentication in the TypeScript ecosystem is a half-solved problem.
+Other open-source libraries often requires a lot of additional code for anything beyond basic authentication.
+Rather than just pushing third-party services as the solution, I believe we can do better as a community—hence, Better Auth.

+### Why Encore?

 Authentication in the TypeScript ecosystem is a half-solved problem.
 Other open-source libraries often requires a lot of additional code for anything beyond basic authentication.
 Rather than just pushing third-party services as the solution, I believe we can do better as a community—hence, Better Auth.